raghabendra-dash/AI-CV-Builder/README.md

-# 🤖 AI-Powered CV Builder
+# 🤖 AI-Powered CV Formatter

 A modern web application that transforms raw, unstructured CVs into professional documents using AI and cutting-edge web technologies.
 Upload your CV in various formats and let AI intelligently format it according to professional standards.